 Students will learn photographic skills from camera operation to the darkroom to the computer.
 Students will learn to express their creativity in taking pictures, developing film, enlarging prints, making photo albums, layout and design, desktop publishing, sign making, and screen printing.
 Orientation to careers in photography and desktop publishing is included.

-REMARKS: Students do not need to have a camera.
+REMARKS: Freshmen who have completed Orientation to Technology may enroll.
+Students do not need to have a camera.
 The school provides photographic equipment.

 PHOTOGRAPHIC COMMUNICATIONS 2

 Prerequisites: Photographic Communications 1.